Jen-Shenanigans/TrackIt/README.md

 * Compare your monthly spending with your monthly budget, to see whether you have overspent
 * Give an overview of your spendings, including your top and bottom five spendings, frequently spent categories, as well as visual representations of your spendings
 * Filtering your expenses by date, categories, or methods of payment for easy access
-* Predict how much your next month spending (coming soon)

 ### Built With:
 * Python 3.13